red-hat-storage/ocs-operator/docs/catalog-generation.md

 ### Building the converged catalog

-Building the unifed CSV is broken into two steps which are supported by the `make source-manifests` and `make gen-release-csv` make targets.
+Building the unified CSV is broken into two steps which are supported by the `make source-manifests` and `make gen-release-csv` make targets.

 #### Source component manifests